KDE/cutehmi/extensions/CuteHMI/Examples/I18N.0/README.md

 Argument `project.buildBinaries:false` turns off generation of binaries and `modules.cutehmi.qmltypes.additionalProductTypes:[]` prevents qmlplugindump being called on unbuilt products.

-After `.ts` files are are added to the project files, `cutehmi.i18n` Qbs module becomes unnecessary.
+After `.ts` files are added to the project files, `cutehmi.i18n` Qbs module becomes unnecessary.
 It may significantly slow down the compilation by repeatedly making costly `lupdate` calls.
 It is reasonable to comment out its entries and only occasionally run
 Qbs with `cutehmi.i18n.update` set to `true` to update the translations.